Last Updated on Jan 16, 2023 by Aradhana Gotur

-- When you invest with the same AMC: If you invest in another scheme of the same mutual fund house, you have two options.
-You can either invest with the same folio number or you can choose a new folio number for the new investment.
+- You have two options when you want to invest in multiple schemes of the same mutual fund house.
+You can either invest with the same folio number or choose a new one for every new investment.

-- When you invest with multiple AMCs: If you choose to invest in the mutual fund schemes of different AMCs, each one would issue a unique folio number with their schemes.
-As such, your folio number would vary across AMCs.
+- When you invest in mutual fund schemes of different AMCs, each one issues a unique folio number for their schemes.
+As such, your folio number will vary across AMCs.

-- If you use the same folio number for different schemes, it is easier to track your investments
+- Using the same folio number for different schemes of an AMC helps investors track their investments

-- You can avoid the KYC formalities for further investments.
-You can just provide your folio number and the AMC can check for KYC compliance in your previous fund schemes
+- It allows AMC to check for KYC compliance in your previous fund schemes

 How to find the folio number?

 This can be done in various ways as follows:

 Your AMC issues a Consolidated Account Statement every month for free.
 It contains details of all your mutual fund transactions including the folio numbers of every scheme actively running in your name.